syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerWordRowInfo

 The **OnServerWordRowInfo** event is triggered every time a row is inserted into the word document.
-The properties corresponding to the DocIO.DLS.WTableRow Class will be obtained at the server side which is explained in the below table.
+The properties corresponding to the DocIO.DLS.WTableRow Class is obtained server-side as explained in the following table.

 _Table 17: Argument of OnServerWordRowInfo event_